 Cash is the single most important factor for the survival of any business.
-Hence the term, cash is king.
-Therefore, your business wellbeing is determined by how easy it is to get cash when it needs it.
+Hence the term is said to be “cash is king”.
+Therefore, your business well-being is determined by how easy it is to get cash when it needs it.
 A liquid company has more cash available at its disposal than an illiquid firm.
-Therefore, it has a better chance at expanding.
+Therefore, it has a better chance of expanding.

-A small business must be liquid to get loans, finance projects and handle an emergency.
-As essential as fixed assets like buildings are for a company, it cannot be quickly converted into cash.
-To maintain liquidity, current assets like investment and inventories, which you can quickly to change to cash, are more valuable for your small businesses than fixed assets, like vehicle.
+A small business must be liquid to get loans, finance projects, and handle an emergency.
+As essential as fixed assets like buildings are for a company, they cannot be quickly converted into cash.
+To maintain liquidity, current assets like investment and inventories, which you can quickly change to cash, are more valuable for your small businesses than fixed assets, like vehicles.

 Your account receivable and account payable are two essential variables you must manage effectively to monitor and maintain positive cash flow and further increase the liquidity of your business.
-If you cannot afford not to buy on credit, then try to negotiate longer term of payment with your creditor.
+If you cannot afford not to buy on credit, then try to negotiate longer-term payments with your creditor.
 More so, make your customers pay their debt on time by offering them incentives, like a discount, that would make them pay faster.
-You can also send billing notice as a reminder for late payment to your customer.
+You can also send a billing notice as a reminder for late payment to your customer.
 The bottom line is; get paid quicker and pay slower.

 Loans and personal finance are not just ways of funding your business; they also prevent it from drowning.
 A loan is one of the means of keeping your business breathing or even as a way to get start-up capital.
 However, to finance your business or getting cash through a loan, you must negotiate to spread the loan repayment for a longer period.
 This would reduce the burden on your business.